GhostWrench/cstyle/README.md

 ### Defining headers for external use

-If your project defines headers so that your code can be used as an external library the headers and everything defined in them should be "namespaced" with the module or project name to avoid collisions with anything in the code that uses them.
-This means the header must be included with
+Everything defined in public headers should be "namespaced" with the module or project name to avoid collisions with anything in the code that uses them.

 ```c
 #include <modulename/file.h>
 ```

-and global functions, variables, typedefs and macros defined by them must be of the form `<modulename>_variable_or_func_name` so as not to pollute the namespace
+Functions, variables, typedefs and macros defined in them must be of the form `<modulename>_variable_or_func_name` so as not to pollute the namespace